greenarmor/bamboo/README.md

 artifacts, and then executes Composer validation, PHP CS Fixer (dry run), PHPStan, and PHPUnit.
 On failure the workflow uploads collected logs and cache artifacts for triage.
 Check the GitHub Actions tab for the latest status.

+## Static site publishing requirements

+Bamboo documentation is built with MkDocs.
+To preview or publish the static
+site:

+1. Install Python 3.11+ and create a virtual environment (`python -m venv .venv && source .venv/bin/activate`).
+2. Install MkDocs and required plugins: `pip install mkdocs mkdocs-material mkdocs-awesome-pages-plugin mkdocs-minify-plugin` (or `pip install -r docs/requirements.txt` if present).
+3. Run `mkdocs serve -a 0.0.0.0:8000` for local previews or `mkdocs build --strict` to produce the deployable site under `site/`.
+4. Configure CI or hosting (Netlify, GitHub Pages, Cloudflare Pages) to execute the build command on every default-branch push and publish the resulting `site/` directory.
+Ensure the job installs MkDocs dependencies before running the build.
+5. Add starter guides and new documents to `mkdocs.yml` navigation so they appear in the published site.
+Enable collections/sections if you want starters to render as feature cards on the landing page.

+Deployment pipelines should cache the virtual environment between runs to keep build times low and fail the build when MkDocs emits warnings in strict mode.

 ## Overview